runtimeverification/iele-semantics/README.md

 ### Help/Version

-Calling `kiele help` will and `kiele version` will output the user guide and the KIELE version, respectively.
+Calling `kiele help` and `kiele version` will output the user guide and the KIELE version, respectively.

 ### Assembler

 The assembler takes textual IELE and produces IELE bytecode.
-For examplle, on the following file `iele-examples/factorial.iele`:
+For example, on the following file `iele-examples/factorial.iele`:

 ```iele
 contract Factorial {